approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.
 The core Approov product is targeted at mobile apps, however, we provide several integrations with 3rd party web protection solutions so that a single back-end Approov check can be used to authorize API access.
 This quickstart shows how to use the integration with Google reCAPTCHA v3 to add Approov tokens to your API calls.

 Note that, Google reCAPTCHA V3 web protection is not as strong as [Approov mobile app attestation](https://approov.io/product), however, for APIs that are used by both the mobile and web channels, a single check to grant access, simplifies the overall implementation of authorization decisions.
-Approov's integration with Google reCAPTCHA requires that the backed first check that an Approov token is present and that it is correctly signed.
+Approov's integration with Google reCAPTCHA requires that the backend first check that an Approov token is present and that it is correctly signed.
 Subsequently, the token claims can be read to differentiate between requests coming from the mobile or web channels and to apply any associated restrictions.
 If required, the full response from the reCAPTHCA check can be embedded in the Approov token to be used by that logic.

 This quickstart provides a step-by-step guide to integrating Google reCAPTCHA V3 with Approov in a web app using a simple demo API backend for obtaining a random shape.
 The integration uses plain Javascript without using any libraries or SDKs.
 As such, you should be able to use it directly or easily port it to your preferred web framework or library.